deeporist/deeporist.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

-## Blog Post Title From First Header
+## This is the first line of the source file and served as the title

-Due to a plugin called `jekyll-titles-from-headings` which is supported by GitHub Pages by default.
+Due to a plugin called [`jekyll-titles-from-headings`](https://github.com/benbalter/jekyll-titles-from-headings) which is supported by GitHub Pages by default.
 The above header (in the markdown file) will be automatically used as the pages title.

+>If you have a Jekyll page that doesn't have a title specified in the YAML Front Matter, but the first non-whitespace line in the page is a Markdown H1 / H2 / H3, this plugin instructs Jekyll to use that first heading as the page's title.

 If the file does not start with a header, then the post title will be derived from the filename.

 This is a sample blog post.
-You can talk about all sorts of fun things here.
+You can talk about all sorts of fun (~~or not fun~~) things here.

 ---

-### This is a header
+### Code Sample

 #### Some T-SQL Code